andreas-ka/bigfoot-rage/README.md

 - Another issue was that if you wanted to play again, the loot lists didn't reset; you had to implement a clear() list function.

 - Fixed so the user can type in uppercase letters and still choose to continue the game or quit, added lower() to input.

+- Had a problem when deploying to Heroku that it didn't use my style.css, got help from tutor Jason and solved with a new link that takes the css direct from github.
 [Back to top](#bigfoot-rage)
 _____________________________________________________________________________